Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Does Pizza Dough Stick to Parchment Paper?

 Yes.
 Pizza dough sticks to the parchment paper when it is uncooked.
-That makes it easier to place the toppings and transfer the pizza to another surface.
+That makes placing the toppings easier and transferring the pizza to another surface.

 You can use cooking spray to prevent the dough from sticking to the paper, but it could change the flavor.
 So use it with precaution.